chrisruenes1/LCMotive/README.md

 ### MVC

-The router provides a RESTful HTTP convention using Ruby's define_method metaprogramming method:
+The router provides a RESTful HTTP convention using metaprogramming:

 ````Ruby
 [:get, :post, :put, :delete].each do |http_method|